ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 2.0 Modeling aims and objectives
 ++++++++++++++++++++++++++++++++

-To estimate the yearly number of cases of stomach cancer detected under specific screening practices and the yearly number of deaths from undetected stomach cancer (both in unit of per 100,000 insured person-years) in order to identify pay-out trends for critical insurance claims (CII).
+To estimate the yearly number of cases of stomach cancer detected under specific screening practices in order to identify pay-out trends for critical insurance claims (CII).

 .. _3.0: